TUTvision/MuSHRoom/README.md

 		— camera_parameter.txt	# camera settings during capture
-		— test.txt # image id for testing within a single sequence — transformations_colmap.json # global optimized colmap used for testing with a different sequence — transformations_train.json	#	pose used for testing within a single sequence.
-Re-scaled pose.
+		— test.txt # image id for testing within a single sequence — transformations_colmap.json # global optimized colmap used for testing with a different sequence — transformations.json	# pose saved in the json file.
+Poses are in the OPENGL coordination.
-		— transformations.json	# Re-scaled pose from "pose" folder.
 	| —— short_capture
 		— images/ # same with long capture
 		— depth/	# same with long capture